stephancill/stylize-pfp-frame/README.md

 pnpm run dev
 ```

 This should start the dev server at `http://localhost:3000`.
+The app is compatible with web and farcaster mini apps.

+### Frame

 To debug the frame locally, you can use the frames.js debugger, which you can run with the following command: